opentaps/opentaps_seas/docs/users.rst

 The topics are in rows and the tags are in columns, and the value will be in the cells.
 If the tags is a marker tag, there will be an X.

+Exporting Topics
+################

+This can be used to create VOLTTRON BACNet CSV and JSON configuration files, so you can choose which topics to trend or set different trending intervals for your topics.
+To use this feature, first set the ``trending`` tag to the trending interval in minutes for your topics, as part of your Tagging Rules or applying tags to your filtered topics.
+Then, click on Export from the Topics page or from the BACNet Configs section of your Site.
+If you come from the Topics page, you will have to choose the Site and the BACNet Config prefix.

+Then you can
+choose to only export the topics with Trending set, which means only the topics with ``trending`` set will be exported, or uncheck this to export all the topics with this prefix.
+You will get a zip file with CSV and JSON for each distinct ``trending`` tag value for this BACNet Config prefix.
+For example, if you set some topics to trend at 5 minutes, some at
+15 minutes, and some at 60 minutes, you will get CSV and JSON files for 5, 15, and 60 minutes with _5, _15, and _60 in their file names.
+If you unchecked "Only export the topics with
+Trending set", then you will get a CSV and JSON file combination for all the other topics that do not have trending set as well.
+These config files can then be loaded into your on site VOLTTRON instance.

 Models
 ^^^^^^